open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 |focal agent|The agent that is currently tasked with responding to agent input.
 |JSON path |An unambiguous reference to part of a JSON object.
 |language code|A code representing the language (e.g., American English, British English, New Norsk, etc.)
-|mandatory elements|The mandatory elements that are required in the various elements of the envelope in order to be Open Floor compliant.
+|mandatory elements|The mandatory elements that are required in the various elements of the envelope in order to be Open-Floor compliant.
 These elements are enough to allow basic no-frills interoperation between agents.
 |mediation|A conversational assistant acting as a user, has a conversation with another conversational assistant behind the scenes using dialog – semantic or linguistic – interfaces to achieve a goal and return to the user.
 |stand-off-annotation |A method of feature layering and cross-referencing that permits the different features of an utterance or linguistic event to be kept separate but also linked logically and temporally with each other.
 |token encoding|The specific encoding used to represent text in a token.
 |token link|A link from one token in a feature to part or all of another token in a feature used to implement stand-off annotation.
 |token object|A JSON object representing a feature token which defines the value of the feature and other associated information such as its span and how it links to other feature tokens.
 |token span|Identifies the span of time for an individual token object
-|user proxy agent|A component that implements converts between a human user interacting via certain media into Open Floor-compliant dialog envelopes and renders utterances from other conversants back to the human user in the appropriate media.
+|user proxy agent|A component that implements converts between a human user interacting via certain media into Open-Floor-compliant dialog envelopes and renders utterances from other conversants back to the human user in the appropriate media.

 ## Chapter 6.
 Decision Log